reimagined/resolve/docs/tutorial.md

     list: []
   }),
   // Below is a projection function.
 It runs on every event of the specified type, whose aggregate Id matches one of the Ids specified in the query.
+  // A View Model projection takes the response object and returns its updated version based on the event data.
   [SHOPPING_LIST_CREATED]: (state, { aggregateId, payload: { name } }) => ({
-    // A projection takes the response object and returns its updated version based on the event data.
+    // Assign the actual aggregate ID and name to the response.
     id: aggregateId,
     name,
     list: []
   }),
   [SHOPPING_ITEM_CREATED]: (state, { payload: { id, text } }) => ({
     ...state,
+    // Add a shopping list item to a list within the response object.
     list: [
       ...state.list,
       {